Electric-Coin-Company/simtfl/README.md

 ## Contributing

 Please use `./check.sh` before submitting a PR.
-This currently runs `flake8` and the unit tests locally.
+This currently runs `flake8`, `pyanalyze`, and the unit tests locally.

-You can use `./check.sh -k <substring>` to run `flake8` and then only tests with names matching the given substring.
+You can use `./check.sh -k <substring>` to run `flake8`, `pyanalyze`, and then only tests with names matching the given substring.
 This will not suppress output to stdout or stderr (but `./check.sh -bk <substring>` will).

 To see other options for running unit tests, use `poetry run python -m unittest -h`.